 The Adaptive Security and Privacy (ASAP) research programme aims to radically re-conceptualise software engineering for ubiquitous computing in ways that are cognisant of the changing needs of users, of the changing threats to user assets, and of the changing relationships between them.
 We propose to deliver adaptive software capabilities for supporting users in managing their privacy requirements, and adaptive software capabilities to deliver secure software that underpin those requirements.

-We are exploring commercialisation opportunities arising from the project in a further ERC 'Proof of Concept' Grant on Asset-Centric Adpative Protection (ACAP).
+We continue to explore commercialisation opportunities arising from the ASAP project, initiated by a further ERC 'Proof of Concept' Grant on Asset-Centric Adpative Protection (ACAP).